The orientation program will help you meet friends, find your way around campus, and get ready for your classes at WSU.

 While you can attend any orientation program that is convenient for you, Transfer Registration Days will allow you to register for classes before anyone else.

-All WSU students are required to submit 3 samples of their college writing from 3 different courses once they complete 60 semester credits.
+All WSU students are required to submit 3 samples of their college writing or complete a timed write once they complete 60 semester credits.

 Writing samples can come from any college course—so keep your papers!